neilrussell6/haskell-and-python3-notebooks/README.md

 cloning this repo
 ---

-##### 1. IHaskell fork
+##### 1. IHaskell

-first clone IHaskell fork
+First clone this IHaskell fork:

 ```bash
 https://github.com/neilrussell6/IHaskell
 ```

-and follow setup instructions
+and follow setup instructions.

 ##### 2. this repo

-then clone this repo in the ``notebooks`` directory of hte IHaskell clone
+Then clone this repo into the ``notebooks`` directory of the IHaskell clone:

 ```bash
 cd IHaskell